sehlen-bsi/botan-docs/docs/cryptodoc/src/08_entropy.rst

    available as an entropy source.
-Each poll reseeds the target RNG from the Jitter_RNG and returns ``RandomNumberGenerator::DefaultPollBits`` (256), i.e. in contrast to the other hardware-based sources this source's entropy is counted.
+Each poll reseeds the target RNG from the Jitter_RNG and returns ``RandomNumberGenerator::DefaultPollBits`` (256), i.e. in contrast to the other hardware-based sources, which return an entropy estimation of zero, this source's entropy is counted.
    Note that this source is not part of the default source list used by ``Entropy_Sources::global_sources()``.